ddrobecq/poolperf-react/README.md

 ## Project Description
-Pool Perf React is a front end web app to manage players' performances on pool It implements Pool Perf API on https://api.billard.ddrobecq.fr Try https://billard.drobecq.fr to havea look
+Pool Perf React is a front end web app to manage players' performances on pool It implements Pool Perf API on https://api.billard.ddrobecq.fr Try https://billard.drobecq.fr to have a look

 ## Getting Started